School meal programs in the United States: Student reactions

 Another article examined the program's effects within the Los Angeles Unified School District.
 The district's food service director, David Binkle, said: "From what I see and what I hear now that students are getting used to [the new menus] and they have tasted it, they like it.
 Any time you make a change, and the major change like this, that's an evolution that we have to go through.
 There's going to be people now saying the meal is too healthy for the kids and it's stuff they don't know.
 The reality of this is the rest of the country is about to see what we've gone through [when they adopt the new meal pattern regulations].
 We did this on purpose so that we could really get out ahead of this and start to work through it and adjust.
 I think the rest of the country is going to see a lot of the same impact [that we've seen this year]."
 Binkle added, "What I keep hearing from the principals is that as we keep tweaking and teaching and encouraging the kids, more and more kids are participating."

 Research overwhelmingly shows an upward trend in NSLP participation.
 However, the Wilson Quarterly article described a challenge: "Since 2004, the USDA has administered the HealthierUS School Challenge, awarding distinction but no money, to schools that voluntarily improve the healthfulness of their meals.
-By last fall, only a paltry 841 of the 101,000 schools in the NSLP (less than one percent) had received awards.
+By last fall, only a paltry 841 of the 101,000 schools in the NSLP (less than 1%) had received awards.
 That leaves a lot of schools that are still promoting Tater Tot Day and reheating frozen pizzas."
 The HealthierUS School Challenge (HUSSC) is a voluntary certification initiative recognizing schools that have created healthier environments by promoting nutrition and physical activity.
 Schools that apply may be awarded HUSSC certification and monetary incentives.
-As of March 11, 2014, there were 6,706 schools certified, which is 6 percent of the schools participating in the NSLP.
+As of March 11, 2014, there were 6,706 schools certified, which is 6% of the schools participating in the NSLP.